How to shake a cocktail without a shaker

 Add Ice

 Once you have poured the ingredients into the container intended for the role of the shaker, be sure to fill it with ice.
 You need it for both chilling the cocktail and slightly diluting the strong taste with water.
 However, be careful not to fill the container too often.
-Ice should be firmly packed but not overflowing.
-Shaking process requires some room, so leave some space over the ice before you seal the container.
+Ice should firmly packed but not overflowing.
+The shaking process requires some room, so leave some space over the ice before you seal the container.

 Seal the Container